lennihein/cpu-emulator/doc/05_frontend.md

     edit byte <address in hex> <value in hex>

-This command is analoguous to the \texttt{edit word} command, but operates on a byte instead of a word.
+This command is analogous to the \texttt{edit word} command, but operates on a byte instead of a word.

 #### edit flush